palakgupta2712/astro-portfolio/src/content/posts/Storing-Prices-the-Right-Way -in-Your-SQL-Database.md

 7. Think about future use cases.

 By following these tips, you'll store your prices like a pro, ensuring accurate calculations and happy customers (or investors, if you're into that).
-So, go forth and conquer the world of SQL pricing, one decimal point at a time!
+So, go forth and conquer the world of SQL pricing, one decimal point at a time!💡